Richard Serpe named “Lawyer of the Year” by Best Lawyers for Personal Injury Litigation – Plaintiffs, Norfolk (2020)

 If you’ve been involved in a car accident, time is of the essence.
 Since the statute of limitations for car accident lawsuits is typically limited to just two years, you’ll want to speak to an experienced personal injury lawyer as soon as possible.
 While two years might seem like a long time, the investigation and negotiation processes can be lengthy.
 The sooner you call to schedule your initial consultation, the sooner you can put the entire incident behind you!

 How Much Do Car Accident Lawyers Charge?

 Contact our personal injury attorneys for a free case review.
-The Serpe Firm has a No Fee Promise, which means that you don’t owe us any legal fees unless we settle or win your case.
+Our Norfolk car accident lawyers have a No Fee Promise, which means that you don’t owe us any legal fees unless we settle or win your case.
 We will work on your behalf to get a fair settlement, and only charge legal fees if you receive a settlement or verdict.

 Our lawyers understand that the fees associated with a lawsuit can be a barrier to justice, and we believe that everyone should have a voice when it comes to asserting their rights.
 Corporations and insurance companies have tremendous resources, and our No Fee Promise levels the playing field.